BioStar 2 uses several ports to establish device and data communication.

 This information is crucial if you are installing the devices on remote networks with WAN or VPN.

-The server port of BioStar 2 is 51212 by default, but it can be configured to another port in Setting > Server.
+The server port of BioStar 2 is 51212 by default, but you can change it to another port in Setting > Server.

-If you're not sure how to search port usage on a Windows PC, refer to the following article:
+If you are not sure how to search port usage on a Windows PC, refer to the following article:

 Used Port List

-*process name shown in task manager is in blue
+*process name shown in task manager is in burgundy.

 - Maria DB: 3312 (mysqld.exe)